hizami-anuar/Fritter/README.md

-# A4: Fritter Visual
+# A3: Fritter Concepts

-Implement the good practice visual UI aspects into your `Fritter` in its entirety.
-Must support `Upvoting`, `Following`, and `Refreeting`.
+Add to your reactive UI and backend services to extend functionality of `Fritter` to support `Upvoting`, `Following`, and `Refreeting`.
 There is no starter code because we expect you to copy over the files from the previous assignment.